 The Bodhisatta was once an ascetic.
-He was the king’s only child and from the day he was born he cried anytime he saw a woman, even his mother.
+He was the king’s only child, and from the day he was born he cried anytime he saw a woman, even his mother.
 So he was cared for entirely by men, with milk given from a breast behind a screen.
 Nothing changed as the Bodhisatta grew up, and even as a teenager he needed a separate place all his own for meditating, eating, and everything else.
-His father knew that the Bodhisatta, his only son, did not want to inherit the kingdom, and when he reached age sixteen the king did not know what to do with such a useless son.
-One of the king’s enchanting dancers told him she could make the Bodhisatta fall in love with her.
-The king said if she was able to do it, the Bodhisatta would become king and she his chief queen.
+His father knew that the Bodhisatta did not want to inherit the kingdom, and when he reached age sixteen, the king did not know what to do with such a useless son.
+One of the king’s enchanting dancers told him she thought she could make the Bodhisatta fall in love with her.
+The king said if she could do it, he would make the Bodhisatta king and she would be his chief queen.

-Beginning her plan, the dancer spent the first day singing in her angelic voice outside the Bodhisatta’s bedroom where he could hear but not see her.
+Beginning her plan, the dancer spent the first day singing in her divine voice outside the Bodhisatta’s bedroom, where he could hear but not see her.
 He requested that she return the next day, and she did.
-The day after that he had her sing at the entrance to his room, and then finally he invited her to sing in his presence.
+The day after that, he had her sing at the entrance to his room, and then finally he invited her to sing in his presence.
 For the first time, desire arose in him and he was in love.
 He didn’t want any other man to have her, so he ran wild through the streets with his sword chasing people away.
-The king had him banished from the city along with the dancer.
+The king banished him from the city along with the dancer.